Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 - Pittsburgh is 3-3 against the spread and 4-2 overall in games when it puts up more than 21.9 points.

-- This year the Steelers have turned the ball over 18 times, while the Browns have forced 18 turnovers.
+- The Steelers have 18 giveaways this season, while the Browns have 18 takeaways.

 Home and road insights

-- Pittsburgh has gone over the total in three of eight games at home this year.
+- This season, Pittsburgh has hit the over in three of eight home games.

 - On the road, Cleveland is 2-5 overall and 4-3 against the spread.

-- Cleveland has gone over the total in four of seven road games this season.
+- Cleveland has hit the over in four of seven away games this season.

 Powered by Data Skrive.